AdaCore/learn/courses/advanced-spark/chapters/concurrency.rst

 - Only protected objects have entries in Ravenscar

-- Entry = procedure with “entry” guard condition
+- Entry = procedure with :ada:`entry` guard condition

     - second level of queues, one for each entry, on a given PO